iotku/autoSpaceResolve/README.md

 ## Known Issues

-* Timeline playback head may be moved by the user during processing, affecting clip placement order.
 * There isn't a way to stop the script gracefully before it's finished.
 (In a pinch you can delete the `- Autospaced` timeline
+* If you switch windows/workspaces during processing clips may get posted without the relevent audio tracks